Apple (AAPL)

 Apple’s Products segment includes everything from its flagship iPhone, iPad, and MacBook computers to AirPods and Apple Watch.
 We are closely monitoring whether the GenAI-powered Apple Intelligence, which was released in September 2024 but has limited interoperability with older devices, can spur an upgrade cycle for the company.

-Products sales are by far the biggest chunk of Apple’s revenue at 73.8%, and they grew by 6.8% annually over the last five years, slower than total revenue.
-Recently, sales have also decelerated, growing at an annual clip of 1.5% over the last two years.
+Products sales are by far the biggest chunk of Apple’s revenue at 74.1%, and they grew by 6.3% annually over the last five years, slower than total revenue.
+Recently, sales have also decelerated a bit, growing at an annual clip of 4% over the last two years.
 Apple could really use that upgrade cycle right about now.

 Apple Products Revenue

-This quarter, Products sales were up 5.4% year on year, in line with Wall Street’s estimates.
+This quarter, Products sales were up 16.1% year on year, topping Wall Street’s estimates by 5.2%.
 Holding aside expectations, the recently improved rate of change shows that more customers are upgrading their devices than before.
 We’ll be watching to see if Apple Intelligence and iOS 18 can accelerate this trend.
-Wall Street is pricing the stock like it will.
+Wall Street seems to believe it won't move the needle.

 7. Services: Tim Cook’s Touch